 17) Experience the Heritage Trail Ipoh

 Pick up the Ipoh heritage trail map at the Tourist Information Centre located at Old Town City centre or your hotel’s lobby and wander the city on your own!
 Commence at the train station and make your way to its rich historical structures.
 During an approximately 6 km walk, soak in the colonial ambience as you pass through the whitewash buildings.
 We suggest you spend two hours exploring this trail; stop for a quick bite and famous Ipoh white coffee along the way.

 18) River Walk @ Kinta Riverfront Hotel

 The Ipoh Kinta Riverfront Walk in Ipoh is known as the Mini I-City of Ipoh, similarly to Shah Alam, there are many beautiful LED lights on the trees.
-Not only that, the River Walk also has plenty of great halal restaurants facing the Ipoh River and, overall, this is a good place to just chill out and enjoy the fresh breeze and pretty lights at night.
+Not only that, but the River Walk also has plenty of great halal restaurants facing the Ipoh River and, overall, this is a good place to just chill out and enjoy the fresh breeze and pretty lights at night.

 Opening Hour: 7am – 11pm

 19)Walk Around the Royal Ipoh Club

 The Royal Ipoh Club, built at the end of 19th century, is another colonial-era treasure for Ipoh city and used to be THE place for the British administrators and tin miners.
 They would come to the club to watch, play cricket and socialise whilst enjoying their carefree colonial lifestyle.
 It offers a great view of the park, created by Ipoh Chinese community back in 1898 to remember the Diamond Jubilee of the honourable Queen Victoria.

 Although this place is restricted for its members only, it is still worth dropping by just to admire the architecture and the history behind this building